Tpalmer111/crispy-memory/README.md

 ## __Overview__

 * This is an app where a user can log into their account and search and store information about vinyl records.
-The app will utilize the discogs api.
+Users will be able to record the condition of their vinyl in their collection.
+The app will utilize the AudioDB api and potentially the discogs api for stretch goals.

 ## __User stories__

 * As a user I want to be able to search for information related to albums released by my favorite musical artists.

 * As a user I want to be able to keep a list of all of my records so I have a handy list of all my music.

+* As a user I want to record the format of my music (vinyl, tape, cd, etc.), the condition of the media, the condition of the case/cover, and any notes I want to make about each record.
+For example: if its a rare pressing or if its autographed, anything that isn't in one of the listed catagories.

 ## __API__